tensorush/Awesome-Jai-Programming/Jai-Private-Beta-Q&A.md

 The idea is to make a macro or a function for that.
 First, the macro system has to have more powerful features, though.

 The two options are having universal struct literal syntax for either the ones with static or with dynamic values.
-The current idea is to leave literals as is and later see whether to add dynamic initialization through a macro or build into the compiler.
+The current idea is to leave literals as is and later see whether to add dynamic initialization through a macro or build it into the compiler.

 ### 12) Sockets

-Not available yet as Thekla, Inc., apart from a Jai compiler, is currently developing a single-player Sokoban-type game, but it would definitely be great to have some time later together with a networking module.
+Not available yet as Thekla, Inc., apart from a Jai compiler, is currently developing a single-player Sokoban-type game, but it would definitely be great to have sockets together with a networking module some time later.

 ### 13) Single Underscore